 We have chosen not to offer open houses as we do not anticipate much movement for the upcoming school year.
 If we find we have a few spaces to offer for the next school year, we will offer a group tour to those families prior to asking them for a decision on whether they wish to accept their offer.

 There is a grade 9 into 10 transition evening for our current grade 9 students who require further information about the grade 10 high school programming.
 Families who are new to Westmount, wishing to apply for grade 10 only, may attend this evening event at the school.
 This event will be held in the main gymnasium Wednesday, November 27, 2019 at 6:30 p.m. until 8:00 p.m.

 It is recommended that you consult your physician or go to the following website for a list of Calgary psychologists: http://www.yellowpages.ca/search/si/1/Psychologists/Calgary+AB

 Our students come from all over Calgary and the surrounding areas; you do not need to live near the school to attend.
 We have 12 school bus routes that provide transportation to Westmount at an additional cost to the family.

-We accept the WISC-V (or WISC-IV if it is dated prior to 2015), WAIS-IV, and the Stanford Binet.
-In order to meet our admission requirements, we are looking for a minimum FSIQ and/or GAI of 130 (+/- 5) on a WISC or and a minimum FSIQ of 125 (+/- 5) on a Stanford Binet.
+We accept the WISC-V, WAIS-IV, and the Stanford Binet.
+In order to meet our admission requirements, we are looking for a minimum FSIQ and/or GAI of 130 (+/- 5) on a WISC or a minimum FSIQ of 125 (+/- 5) on a Stanford Binet.
 Cognitive Assessments should be no older than 3-5 years.